cycle-five/cracktunes/README.md

 ## v0.3.10 (ETA: 2024/08/01)

+- [ ] All milestones recorded as GitHub issues.
-- [ ] changenicks command.
-Renames all users in the guild to a random name from a list of themed names.
-Use your own custom list, or choose from one of several fun pre-included.
+- [ ] /changenicks command.
+Renames all users in the guild to a random nick name from a themed list of names.
+Use your own custom list, or choose from one of the many I've pre-curated and use in my own server.
-- [ ] Test coverage > 20%
+- [ ] Test Coverage > 23%.
-- [ ] Generate docs
+- [ ] Codebase architecture documentation.
-- [ ] Finish adding help option to all commands
+- [ ] Add help option to all commands.
-- [ ] discordbotlist.com (voting service)
+- [ ] Support discordbotlist.com (voting service).
+- [ ] Re-enable playlist support.

+## ~~v0.3.9~~
-## v0.3.9 (internal testing version, publicly skipped
+- internal testing version, publicly skipped
-  (i.e. git branches got fucked and this was easier))
+- i.e. git branches got fucked and this was easier

 ## v0.3.8 (2024/07/17)